AriFordsham/GHCWiki/commentary/compiler/code-gen.md

 # GHC Commentary: The Code Generator

-The material below describes the old (and still current) code generator.
+The material below describes the old code generator, which was retired in 2012.
 New stuff is here:

 - [Michael Adams CPS conversion](commentary/compiler/cps)
 - [New code generator](commentary/compiler/new-code-gen)